-Journal article 187 views
+Journal article 877 views 3 downloads

-On the implications of NPD process management on DRR solutions management
+On the Implications of NPD Process Management on DRR Solutions Management

-Journal of Seismology & Earthquake Engineering
+Journal of Seismology & Earthquake Engineering, Volume: 27, Issue: 1, Pages: 23 - 34

 Swansea University Authors: